-The town was founded by Sergeant-Major Marcelino Rois Camponês on 21 September 1778, under the orders of the Mato Grosso territory governor (Luís de Albuquerque de Melo Pereira e Cáceres) - establishing a strategic post to protect the frontier from the neighbouring Spanish Empire, Indian tribes (such as the Paiaguá and Guaicurú), and to help ensure the safety of shipping to/from regions further north.
-The town was originally called Vila Nossa Senhora da Conceição de Albuquerque, before changing to Albuquerque Novo, then Santa Cruz de Corumbá ... and then finally just Corumbá.
-The original site is that now occupied by the neighbouring Ladário.
+Corumbá was founded by Sergeant-Major Marcelino Rois Camponês on 21 September 1778, under the orders of the Mato Grosso territory governor (Luís de Albuquerque de Melo Pereira e Cáceres).
+It was established as a strategic post protecting the frontier from the neighbouring Spanish Empire, Indian tribes (such as the Paiaguá and Guaicurú), and to help ensure the safety of shipping to/from regions further north.
+The original name for the town was Vila Nossa Senhora da Conceição de Albuquerque, before changing to Albuquerque Novo, then Santa Cruz de Corumbá ... and then finally just Corumbá.
+Ironically, the site of the original settlement is now occupied by neighbouring Ladário.

 The Paraguayan War

-The town's initial growth was slow - not reaching any bigger than a village until the mid 19th century.
-However, it was an important riverport with the growth of steamship traffic and commerce travelling up the Paraguay river.
-However, in late 1864, as tensions rose with the expansionist ambitions of Paraguayan dictator, Francisco Solano López, he sent his brother in law, Vincente Barrios, to capture and occupy the territory.
+Corumbá's initial growth was slow.
+Even though the growth of steamship traffic and commerce along the Paraguay river had made it an important riverport, the town itself was still no bigger than a village until the mid 19th century.
+Then, in late 1864, as tensions rose with the expansionist ambitions of Paraguayan dictator, Francisco Solano López, López sent his brother in law, Vincente Barrios, to capture and occupy the territory.
 Brazilian soldiers fleeing from their defeat at Forte Coimbra passed through the town in late December 1864, bringing word of the invasion.
 A committee met to discuss defence of the town, but since it was without fortifications they also decided to abandon.
-Ironically, rather than organise an orderly evacuation the committee, itself, fled on a ship along with the soldiers - while most of the town's residents took their chances headed into the Pantanal.
+Ironically, rather than organise an orderly evacuation the committee, itself, fled on a ship along with the soldiers - while most of the town's residents took their chances and headed into the Pantanal.

 The Paraguayans reached the town on 4 January 1865, discovering it empty.
-Barrios sent his soldiers out, dragging the residents back into the town - discovering that it had been completely ransacked, right down to the door hinges, wallpaper and anything else which caught the impoverished Paraguayan soldiers' eye.
-Most of it was packed onto steamships and sent downriver to the Paraguayan capital in Asuncion.
-The women of the town were also mistreated, including by Barrios himself who took the lead and ordered women taken to him onboard his steamer.
+Barrios sent his soldiers out, dragging the residents back into the town - who returned to discover that it had been completely ransacked, right down to the door hinges, wallpaper and anything else which caught the impoverished Paraguayan soldiers' eye.
+Everything was packed onto steamships and sent downriver to the Paraguayan capital in Asuncion.
+The women of the town were also abused, including by Barrios himself who took the lead and ordered women taken to him onboard his steamer.
 Many Brazilians were also taken to Asuncion for use as forced labour.
 Anyone who interfered was beaten, shot or lanced.
 The Paraguayans also gained notoriety disrespecting the neutrality of foreign nationals who lived in the town.

-Although there were several nearby battles and skirmishes (involving very small groups of Brazilian soldiers using guerrilla tactics), the town remained under Paraguayan control for over two years.
-It was finally re-taken on 13 June 1867, when a newly strengthened Brazilian force came downriver from Cuiabá led by Lt.
+The town remained under occupation for over two years, despite nearby battles and skirmishes as the small number of remaining Brazilian soldiers fought back using guerrilla tactics.
+The town was finally re-taken on 13 June 1867, when a newly strengthened Brazilian force came downriver from Cuiabá led by Lt.
 Col. Antonio Maria Coelho.
-The town had been stripped, burned and effectively destroyed by the Paraguayans.
+Despite the victory, there was little to celebrate as the town had been stripped and burned by the fleeing Paraguayans.